 The backbone is each deliberate elemental concept on which the art is forged.
 Examining subjects such as the senses, human emotion, the natural sciences, personal beliefs, cultural influence, and the fluid nature of life.
 As a result, shared understandings surface, human experience is interpreted and personal insights are expressed.

-The autodidact artist is based in Toronto, yet has many influences of place throughout her life.
+The autodidact artist, with a degree in economics, is based in Toronto and has many influences of place throughout her life.
 Her expressive nature derives from her upbringing in the international and imaginative environment of the Findhorn Foundation Community in rural Scotland; while being raised by creative Dutch parents.

 With roots in Amsterdam, art runs thick in her family history, with a poet for a father, a great uncle who is the architect Cuypers - creator of the Rijksmuseum, and her great grandparents were neighbours and friends with the Van Gogh family.